3.1 Investment Objectives

 - The Trustees recognise that environmental, social and corporate governance concerns, including climate change, have a financially material impact on return.
 Section 5 sets out how these risks are managed.

 - The Scheme is subject to currency risk because some of the investment vehicles in which the Scheme invests are denominated or priced in a foreign currency.
 To limit currency risk, the Trustees set a target non-Sterling currency exposure.

 - Should there be a material change in the Scheme’s circumstances, the Trustees will advise Mercer, who will review whether and to what extent the investment arrangements should be altered.

 - Responsibility for the safe custody of the Scheme’s assets is delegated to Mercer who has appointed State Street Bank and Trust Company (“State Street”) as custodian of the assets invested in their pooled vehicles.
 Mercer is responsible for keeping the suitability of State Street under ongoing review.

 3.3 Investment Strategy

-Following the review, the key decision was to seek a long-term solution to “de-risk” the Scheme’s assets relative to its liabilities over time using a dynamic trigger-based de-risking framework.
-The Trustees decided to engage Mercer to implement their de-risking strategy by way of its Dynamic De-risking Solution.
+The Trustees’ investment strategy is to “de-risk” the Scheme’s assets relative to its liabilities over time using a dynamic trigger-based de-risking framework.
+Mercer implement the Trustees’ de-risking strategy by way of its Dynamic De-risking Solution.
 The approach undertaken relates to the asset allocation to the Scheme’s funding level (on an actuarial basis using a single discount rate of 0.25% p.a. in excess of the appropriate gilt yields i.e. “gilts + 0.25% basis”).
 The de-risking rule mandates the following practices:

 The de-risking strategy takes account of the Scheme’s initial funding level on a gilts +0.25% basis and is based on a model of the progression of the Scheme’s funding level over the period to 2030.